nashsclay/Gives-Masternode/README.md

 Displays currention information about the masternode

-`CoinAlpaca-cli getinfo`
+`GivesMN-cli getinfo`

 You want to see status: "Masternode successfully started" and that will show your Masternode is ready to go.

-`CoinAlpaca-cli masternode status`
+`CGivesMN-cli masternode status`

 Will stop your masternode and wil automatically restart

-`CoinAlpaca-cli stop`
+`GivesMN-cli stop`

 This will allow you to edit your masternode's wallet (not your computer's wallet).
 You can also you this command after the setup to fix if you input the incorrect MN key.
 Once open and done making changes, press Ctrl + o then Enter to save changes, then Ctrl + x to exit.
-Then run CoinAlpaca-cli stop to restart the MN.
+Then run GivesMN-cli stop to restart the MN.

-`nano ~/.CoinAlpaca/CoinAlpaca.conf`
+`nano ~/.GivesMN/GivesMN.conf`

-This is where your CoinAlpaca-Masternode program files are saved to
+This is where your Gives-Masternode program files are saved to

 `cd /usr/local/bin`